Search

 TNR: It has been a hot minute since “Osuofia in London.”
 How are you and what have you been up to since 2003, which was the year that you were first introduced to Nollywood, the Nigerian film industry?

-Mara Derwent-Ashton: A hot minute like twenty years!
-I’m fine thank you, lovely.
+Mara Derwent-Ashton: A hot minute, like twenty years!
+I’m really good, thank you for asking.

 What have I been up to?
-Obviously, a lot of stuff.
-However, a few years after the film, I got married and since then I’ve had two children, who are eleven and fourteen now.
+Obviously, a lot of things in all that time!
+The most notable of which was getting married to my lovely husband a few years after the film and since then I’ve had two gorgeous children, who are twelve and fourteen now.

-I’ve always been singing with the band; so, I sing at weddings, birthday parties, functions; really good fun!
-A bit of acting: Not that much acting.
-And a little bit of modelling.
-A little bit really because, you know, I’m a mum mostly and everything else has to fit around that now.
+I still sing with my band of 28 years at weddings, birthday parties, functions etc. It’s really good fun!
+I’ve done some acting, but nothing major and little bit of modeling as well.
+I don’t work a great deal because, you know, I’m a mum mostly and I believe everything else has to fit around that now.

 So you have been modelling, you have been singing…

 Singing, yes.
-I was more of a singer before … I’ve been singing for about twenty-five years.
+I was more of a singer before … I’ve been singing professionally for about thirty years.
 That was what I did before acting.

 When I played back “Osuofia in London” recently, there was a time I thought I heard you sing in the sound track.
 Was that your voice?
 In other words, did you sing in the movie?